lilab-bcb/cumulus/docs/cellranger/build_refs.rst

 		  - Number of preemptible tries
 		  - 2
 		  - 2
-		* - awsMaxRetries
+		* - awsQueueArn
-		  - Number of maximum retries when running on AWS.
-This works only when *backend* is ``aws``.
+		  - The AWS ARN string of the job queue to be used.
+This only works for ``aws`` backend.
-		  - 5
+		  - "arn:aws:batch:us-east-1:xxx:job-queue/priority-gwf"
-		  - 5
+		  - ""

 5. Workflow output
 ==================